Multi-step income statement: clarity for small businesses

 In the single-step income statement, you total revenues and then total operating expenses.
 The difference between the two totals (Revenue - Expenses) shows you whether you have a net profit or a net loss.

-Although the single-step income statement is easy to use, it doesn’t give you much detail about where your money comes from or goes to.
-It’s useful for general business operations, but less so for strategic decision-making.
-This limits its usefulness in analyzing your business.
-It also may not be as useful if you want to attract investors or apply for funding.
+Although the single-step income statement is easy to use, it gives you only a high-level view of where your money comes from and where it goes.
+It works well for general business operations, but a multi-step income statement gives you more detail for strategic decisions.
+A multi-step format can also help you analyze your business and present clearer information if you want to attract investors or apply for funding.

 Pros and cons of a multi-step income statement